 - 14.2.1.
 Security and compliance requirements must be considered in all phases of computer system or software development lifecycles and the systems acquisition process. - 14.2.2.
-The System Administration and Institutions must implement change and configuration management processes for controlling modifications to hardware, software, firmware, and documentation. - 14.2.3.
-The requirements of the DIR Security Controls Standards Catalog, as required by 1 TAC § 202.76, must be implemented when testing data or managing test, development, and quality assurance environments. - 14.2.4.
-Multi-user information systems must be reviewed for security compliance by the Information Security Officer or designee prior to placing into production and before configuration or other changes occur. - 14.2.5.
-The System Administration and Institutions must implement policies and procedures to manage operating system and software updates and patches that follow industry best practice or provide compensating controls to mitigate risk resulting from out of date software.
-Patch management implementation must include:
+The System Administration and Institutions must implement change and configuration management processes for controlling modifications to hardware, software, firmware, and documentation.
+Custodians must document and implement baseline configurations for all network devices and information systems.
+Changes to baseline configurations must be reviewed and approved through established change control and configuration management procedures to ensure compliance. - 14.2.3.
+Custodians must implement change management procedures that include security impact analysis, testing and communication to affected users prior to deployment of changes.
+Change management must be considered in project management practices. - 14.2.4.
+The requirements of the DIR Security Controls Standards Catalog, as required by 1 TAC § 202.76, must be implemented when testing data or managing test, development, and quality assurance environments. - 14.2.5.
+Information resources must be designed and configured to protect Personally Identifying Information and confidential data.

-- 14.2.5.1.
-Prioritization of patches and system updates; - 14.2.5.2.
-Specification that patches are to be applied at regular intervals; - 14.2.5.3.
-Aligned maintenance windows with vendor patch and update release schedules; - 14.2.5.4.
-Patch monitoring for correct installation; - 14.2.5.5.
-Problems shall be addressed as they occur; and - 14.2.5.6.
-Contingency plans for handling emergency or critical updates. - 14.2.6.
-The System Administration and Institutions must protect from unauthorized disclosure documentation or guidelines of information systems that include: - 14.2.6.1.
-Secure configuration, installation, and operation; - 14.2.6.2.
-Effective use and maintenance of security functions; - 14.2.6.3.
-Known vulnerabilities regarding configuration and use of administrative functions; - 14.2.6.4.
-User-accessible security functions/mechanisms and how to effectively use those security functions/mechanisms; - 14.2.6.5.
-Methods for user interaction that enable individuals to use the system, component, or service in a secure manner; and - 14.2.6.6.
-User responsibilities in maintaining the security of the information system, system component, or system service. - 14.2.7.
+- 14.2.6.
+Multi-user information systems must be reviewed for security compliance by the Information Security Officer or designee prior to placing into production and before configuration or other changes occur. - 14.2.7.
+Custodians of information resources must manage information resources in a manner that ensures that updates and patch management practices ensure compliance with vendor's recommended update and patch intervals, as indicated in best practice, or provide comparable compensating controls that mitigate risk resulting from out-of-date software.
+Patch management implementation must include: - 14.2.7.1.
+Prioritization of patches and system updates; - 14.2.7.2.
+Specification that patches are to be applied at regular intervals; - 14.2.7.3.
+Aligned maintenance windows with vendor patch and update release schedules; - 14.2.7.4.
+Patch monitoring for correct installation; - 14.2.7.5.
+Problems shall be addressed as they occur; and - 14.2.7.6.
+Contingency plans for handling emergency or critical updates. - 14.2.8.
+The System Administration and Institutions must protect documents or guidelines of information systems from unauthorized disclosure that include: - 14.2.8.1.
+Secure configuration, installation, and standard operating procedures; - 14.2.8.2.
+Effective use and maintenance of security functions; - 14.2.8.3.
+Known vulnerabilities regarding configuration and use of administrative functions; - 14.2.9.
 The System Administration and Institutions must implement policies and procedures to develop continuous monitoring of information system security controls.